Stim-Community/stim/doc/build-unix.md

 For the versions used in the release, see [release-process.md](release-process.md) under *Fetch and build inputs*.

 System requirements
 --------------------

 C++ compilers are memory-hungry.
-It is recommended to have at least 1 GB of memory available when compiling Stim Core.
-With 512MB of memory or less compilation will take much longer due to swap thrashing.
+It is recommended to have at least 3 GB of memory available when compiling Stim Core.
+With 1GB of memory or less compilation will fail.
+On a system with 1GB or less you will need to create a swapfile.

+To create a temporary 2GB swapfile for compile:

+<p>cd /</p>
+<p>sudo dd if=/dev/zero of=/var/swapfile1 bs=1024k count=2000</p>
+<p>sudo mkswap /var/swapfile1</p>
+<p>sudo chmod 0600 /var/swapfile1</p>
+<p>sudo swapon /var/swapfile1</p>
+<p>cd --</p>

 Dependency Build Instructions: Ubuntu & Debian
 ----------------------------------------------
 Build requirements:

-    sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils
+    sudo apt-get install software-properties-common build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils

 On at least Ubuntu 14.04+ and Debian 7+ there are generic names for the individual boost development packages, so the following can be used to only install necessary parts of boost: